SaadAhmedSalim/SaadAhmedSalim/README.md

 :repeat: * I will learn google colab and machine learning methods thoroughly.

-   :wink: * I will make a github.io using gitLab (Later)
+   :wink: * I will do something fishy.
  </b>
 </p>